 Whether these are related to security needs or business operations — being one step ahead of what the company needs is a crucial aspect of being in IT.
 Once they decide on a solution, it is also their responsibility to put a deployment plan in place.

 This type of plan includes everything from implementation to employee training and vendor management.
 Experience delegating tasks and managing a project through to completion will make deploying technology much more manageable for larger companies.

-Every company has a vision or strategic plan that determines their goals for the future and the key metrics they need to accomplish to get there.
+Every company has a vision or strategic plan that determines its goals for the future and the key metrics they need to accomplish to get there.
 The Director of IT is in charge of aligning their strategic plan with the vision of the entire company.

-If developing a new technology or implementing a new software will help the organization reach one of their primary goals, it’s on the director to see that through.
+If developing a new technology or implementing a new software will help the organization reach one of its primary goals, it’s on the director to see that through.
 The Director of IT needs to be able to not only anticipate these needs but effectively act on them.

 Network Management & Administration

 This is one of the most obvious skills that a Director of IT needs.
 It encompasses everything you’d expect your IT department to handle.
 Selecting service providers and troubleshooting software for example.
-IT Directors also build vendor relationship while monitoring each stage of this process.
+IT Directors also build vendor relationships while monitoring each stage of this process.

 It also includes much of the business aspect of the position, like managing a budget, assessing productivity levels, and upgrading hardware and software infrastructure when necessary.
 Now let’s take a look at what those skills can earn you.